Biking 101 & the Bayou City

 Columbia Tap Trail — Head out of downtown from the intersection of Dowling and Walker.
 You can follow the path south under the 45 freeway elevated and you will connect with the Braes Bayou Trail.

-Mountain Bikes: GHORBA.org — best resource for mountain biking in Houston, trail maps, mountain biking advocacy and racing.
+Mountain Bikes: GHORBA.org — best resource for mountain biking in Houston, trail maps, mountain biking advocacy, and racing.
 Memorial Park — There are about 8 miles of trails that weave in and around the south side of Memorial Drive.
-The trails are “color-coded” but color does NOT designate difficulty (think snow skiing).
-Also, these are two-way multi use trails and can be very busy on the weekends.
+The trails are “color-coded” but the color does NOT designate difficulty (think snow skiing).
+Also, these are two-way multi-use trails and can be very busy on the weekends.
 Remember that cyclists yield to both foot traffic and horses.
-Also, be very wary of dogs off leash or on flexi-leashes.
-Bad for the both the riders and the dogs.
+Also, be very wary of dogs off-leash or on Flexi-leashes.
+Bad for both the riders and the dogs.
 Stephen F Austin State Park (SFA) is a hidden gem west of Houston.
 Though this trail does not feature any technical features to speak of, the layout and flow of the trail make for a fast ride similar to Double Lake.
 Swooping through the trees along the banks of the Brazos River the trails at SFA are smooth and flowy unlike the root gardens of Houston proper. (compliments of GHORBA)

-Lake Houston — The Forest Trail, which does not feature much elevation change, is difficult due to its length — 8.82 mile loop.
+Lake Houston — The Forest Trail, which does not feature much elevation change, is difficult due to its length — an 8.82-mile loop.
 It starts at the parking lot.
 Road Riding: Terry Hershey & George Bush Parks — together these two connecting parks have about 40 miles (round trip) of riding completely off roads (except for a very small connector road).
-They can be more congested with walkers, strollers, dogs etc. on the east side and then thin out as you travel west.
+They can be more congested with walkers, strollers, dogs, etc. on the east side and then thin out as you travel west.
 One of the best trails for road bikes in town.

 There are several Club Rides around town.
 These rides typically leave from bike shops and average 20–25 miles plus.
 Be warned, if you are not an experienced (and quick) rider, you could get left behind.
 These rides assume the level of rider is advanced UNLESS they note it on their site.
 You can find them by checking the different bike shops around town.
 BCO does a lot of road riding and you can typically find 1–3 rides each week.
 We do not drop our riders, it’s just more fun not to!